GaetanoMar96/ecommerce-clone/README.md

 # EcommerceClone

 This repository houses the EcommerceClone project, an Angular and TypeScript-based application designed for online commerce experiences.
 It's deployed using Firebase, with Firestore as its primary database.
-The backend was made with Java17, Spring boot and mongoDB (repository ecommerce) but for deploy it i switched all the backend to typescript.
+The backend was made with Java17, Spring boot and mongoDB (repository ecommerce).

 ## Overview